(CNN) — The coast surrounding the Namib Desert is so inhospitable that Portuguese sailors once referred to it as "The Gates of Hell."

 The Himba have called the Namib Desert their home for countless generations, living in the Kunene region close to Angola.
 Known for their distinctive skin and hair, colored red with ochre, the semi-nomadic people traditionally relied on livestock, but today they're finding new ways of living.

 Some are now working in the tourism sector in luxury camps such as Serra Cafema, where they are able to educate international tourists about Himba life.
+"It makes [it] easier for the other people to understand the culture," argues Kaimbi, a Himba housekeeper.

 Camp guide Dawid explains that most Himba "prefer to work and go back to their settlements (after a few months), because they want to be and stay in their traditional way.
 But if you get an opportunity to come work for the camp, to support your family, why not?"